dawnelf101-dev/pixelportal/README_ENG.md

-# PIXELPORTAL - Bedrock Server Connector (PS5 / Xbox)
+# PIXELPORT - Bedrock Server Connector (PS5 / Xbox)

-Connect your console directly to any external Bedrock server – without changing DNS settings or tweaking console configurations.
+Connect your console directly to any external Bedrock server — completely without changing DNS settings or dealing with complicated configurations on your console.

 ---

-## ⚡ How It Works
+## ⚡ What the App Does

-1. **Enter Server IP + Port:** Save as many custom servers as you like (external IPs supported).
+1. **Enter Server IP + Port:** Save as many servers as you want (including external IPs).
-2. **Wait for Microsoft Account Login:** Wait until your Microsoft account has fully loaded in the Minecraft main menu.
+2. **Wait for Microsoft Account Login:** Wait until your Microsoft account has loaded in the Minecraft main menu.
-3. **Press "Start":** The app opens local port `19132` on your phone.
+3. **Press "Start":** The app opens the local port `19132` on your smartphone.
-4. **Find in Game:** Your PS5/Xbox will discover the app under **Friends → LAN Games** in Minecraft.
+4. **Find in Game:** Your PS5/Xbox automatically detects the app in the Minecraft menu under **Friends → LAN Games**.
-5. **Connect:** The console connects to the phone, which responds with a *Transfer Packet* containing the destination IP.
+5. **Connect:** The console connects to your smartphone, which sends a *Transfer Packet* with the destination IP.
-6. **Direct Connection:** The console connects **DIRECTLY** to the target server.
+6. **Direct Connection:** Your console builds a **DIRECT** connection to the destination server.
-7. **Done:** You can close the app afterwards — the server connection remains active.
+7. **Done:** You can close the app afterward — the server connection remains active.

-> **Key Advantage:** No DNS changes required.
-No console settings to adjust.
-Uses local Wi-Fi only.
+> **Advantage:** No DNS changes.
+No console adjustments required.
+Works entirely over your local Wi-Fi network.

 ---

-## ⚙️ Requirements
+## ⚙️ Prerequisites

 * **Same Network:** Android phone and PS5/Xbox must be connected to the same Wi-Fi network.
-* **No VPN:** The phone **must not have an active VPN connection** (as VPNs can block local LAN broadcasts).
+* **No active VPN:** The phone must **not** have an active VPN connection running (as VPNs can block local LAN broadcasts).
-* **Android Version:** Android 8.0 (API Level 26) or higher.
+* **Android Version:** Android 8.0 (API Level 26) or newer.
-* **Minecraft Setting:** **"Visible to LAN Players"** must be turned `ON` in Minecraft settings.
+* **Minecraft Setting:** The option **"Visible to LAN Players"** must be enabled (`ON`) in the Minecraft settings.

 ---

+## 🔐 Android OS Permissions

+To ensure PIXELPORT functions smoothly, the app requires the following system permissions:

+### 📌 Home Screen Shortcuts & Widgets
+* **Favorites Feature:** By tapping the **star icon**, you can add your favorite servers to your favorites list so they always stay pinned at the top of the app.
+* **Server Widget:** You can add a server widget to your home screen.
+It displays your favorite servers along with the current online player count.

+### 🔔 Notifications & Background Execution
+* **Stable Connection:** Without this permission, the Android operating system may kill the app process in the background.
+* **Uninterrupted Transfer:** The background service ensures that the LAN connection remains stable whenever you switch to another app on your smartphone or lock your screen until the server transfer is complete.

+---

-## 🤖 Development & Distribution Note
+## 🤖 Development & Distribution Notice

 This app was developed with the assistance of AI.
-Great care has been taken to ensure that the entire application is clean, secure, and completely safe to use.
+Utmost care has been taken to ensure that the entire application is clean, safe, and secure to use.

-I use this app myself and will keep it actively maintained and up to date.
+I use this app myself and keep it actively updated.

+* **No Premium Features:** No hidden costs or paywalls like with other connect apps.
+* **Unlimited:** Add as many servers as you need!
+* **Feedback Welcome:** Additional features will certainly be added over time.
+Your feedback is highly appreciated.

-**Important Note on Distribution & Usage:**
+> **Important Notice Regarding Release & Usage:**
-This app is published exclusively here on GitHub — it is not available on the Google Play Store or any other app store.
-Any re-distribution or publishing on other platforms is strictly prohibited.
-One of the primary reasons for this choice is to guarantee an environment completely free of inappropriate ads.
-This app is designed to be child-friendly, safe, and operates without any hidden or unnecessary permissions.
-Please also note that **no active VPN connection** should be running on the phone to ensure local LAN discovery works properly.
+> This app is published exclusively here on GitHub — not on the Google Play Store or any other app stores.
+Any redistribution or republication on other platforms is strictly prohibited.
+One of the main reasons for this decision is to keep the app completely **ad-free**.
+It should remain safe for children to use and guaranteed to come without any hidden or unnecessary permissions.